MicrosoftDocs/biztalk-docs/biztalk/core/navigating-new-query-using-nvda-screen-reader.md

   - When no value is selected, it states: "Combo box collapsed search for row, value selected".
   - When a value is selected, that value gets read, along with the row and column details.

-- Second and additional rows: The more rows you add the more you filter your results.
+- Second and additional rows: The more rows you add to your queries, the more you filter your results.
 Filters can be changed or added, depending on your query options.

   Starting with the second and later rows, the first column lists the available filters based on the current query.
 By default, the **Maximum Matches** filter is selected, and set to `50`.
 You can change this value.